 At a LEGO camp, kids build LEGO animals, spacecraft, and other creations.

 For budding master chefs, a cooking camp like Sprouts Cooking Club or Culinary Dude offers hands-on cooking experience and a daily menu.
-Camp Galileo has introduced culinary camps for middle school students.
+On-demand activities include recipes and video walkthroughs for meals and desserts.

 Kids and teens who want to learn to sew will find some creative sewing camps such as Camp Couture in San Mateo, owned by Project Runway finalist Alexandria von Brommson.
 Sewing camps like this let kids design their own fashions, accessories, and even soft toys.